KejPi/AbracaDABra/README.md

 * Audio and data services reconfiguration
 * Dynamic programme type (PTy)
 * Ensemble structure view with all technical details
-* Raw file dumping
+* Raw file dumping (optionally with XML header)
 * Audio recording
-* Only band III and DAB mode 1 is supported.
+* Only band III and DAB mode 1 are supported.
 * Simple user-friendly interface, trying to follow DAB _Rules of implementation (<a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>)_
 * Multiplatform (Windows, macOS and Linux)
 * Dark theme supported on all platforms